multimediaeval/multimediaeval.github.io/_editions/2022/tasks/template.md

 <!-- # and so on-->

 #### Participant information
+Please contact your task organizers with any questions (listed below) with any questions on these points.
 * Signing up: Fill in the [registration form](https://forms.gle/JcKoa5ycxR2KEiTJ7) and fill out and return the [usage agreement](https://multimediaeval.github.io/editions/2022/docs/MediaEval2022_UsageAgreement.pdf).
-* Making your submission: <!-- Please add instructions on how to create and submit runs to your task -->
+* Making your submission: <To be announced> <!-- Please add instructions on how to create and submit runs to your task replacing "To be announced." -->
-* Preparing your woring notes paper: Instructions on preparing you working notes paper can be found in the following document: https://docs.google.com/document/d/12uSn0rRYxa3buiFNEbpa46dKsHOyqV2PHU_joRGMHRw
+* Preparing your woring notes paper: Instructions on preparing you working notes paper can be found in [MediaEval 2022 Working Notes Paper Instructions](https://docs.google.com/document/d/12uSn0rRYxa3buiFNEbpa46dKsHOyqV2PHU_joRGMHRw).
-* Attending the workshop:

 #### References and recommended reading
 <!-- # Please use the ACM format for references https://www.acm.org/publications/authors/reference-formatting (but no DOI needed)-->